|About this course:|

-The structured approach of this course will enable students with a variety of backgrounds to develop an awareness of the cultural and linguistic characteristics of classical Greece.
+The structured approach of this module will enable students with a variety of backgrounds to develop an awareness of the cultural and linguistic characteristics of classical Greece.
 Its specially designed grammar and vocabulary materials make it accessible to people who have not studied an ancient language before.
-It will also be of particular interest to those who are already taking classical studies courses.
-It complements other Open University Level 2 courses, especially Exploring the classical world (A219).
+It will also be of particular interest to those who are already taking classical studies modules.
+It complements other Open University Level 2 modules, especially Exploring the classical world (A219).

 The linguistic core is based around the second edition of the textbook Reading Greek where you get to grips with the language by reading passages adapted from Greek authors.
 This emphasis on reading means that new vocabulary and grammar is always met in context, with the added advantage that while studying the language you gain an important insight into the literature and history of classical Greece.
 The passages you read are adapted from a number of authors such as Thucydides, Plato, Herodotus and Aristophanes.

 The Language Study Guide is specially developed for independent learners.
 It will help you to understand the structure of Greek in greater depth and develop strategies for reading and understanding the language.
 It is designed to support all students, regardless of whether or not you have any previous experience of language learning.
 It offers important guidance in using the Reading Greek texts, helps you to pace your learning effectively and provides support throughout your studies.